gwallison/open-FF/README.txt

 county, we assume they are wrong and use the center of the county as the georeference.

 ******  open-FF  Version explanation ******

+Version 2: Data downloaded from FracFocus on Jan.
+22, 2020.
+Incorporated basic statistics on the raw FracFocus data (see "ff_raw_stats.txt" in the results section.)

 Version 1: Data downloaded from FracFocus on Jan.
 22, 2020.
 SkyTruth archive has been incorporated.
 Links to references include: Elsner & Hoelzer 2016,